 Harlowton is a tiny city located in the state of Montana.
 With a population of 944 people and just one neighborhood, Harlowton is the 94th largest community in Montana.
-Much of the housing stock in Harlowton was built prior to World War II, making it one of the older and more historic cities in the country.
+Harlowton has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Harlowton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Harlowton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Harlowton is a city of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Harlowton who work in management occupations (14.29%), sales jobs (10.51%), and office and administrative support (9.97%).

-Overall, Harlowton’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Harlowton’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The percentage of adults in Harlowton with college degrees is slightly lower than the national average of 21.84% for all communities.
 13.04% of adults in Harlowton have a bachelor's degree or advanced degree.